projectara/greybus-spec/source/special.rst

 operation are defined below.

-Table :num:`table-control-operation-type` defines the Greybus control protocol operation types and their values.
+Table :num:`table-control-operation-type` defines the Greybus control Protocol operation types and their values.
 Both the request type and response type values are shown.

 .. figtable::